Lexi Rodriguez: College career

 Rodriguez made a career-high 4.33 digs per set as a freshman with the Nebraska Cornhuskers.
 She helped Nebraska go 26–8 as they made the 2021 national championship game, where they lost 3–2 to Wisconsin.
 Rodriguez became the first libero to be named AVCA National Freshman of the Year.
 In her sophomore season, made 4.26 digs per set and helped Nebraska keep opponents to a nation-low 0.128 hitting percentage.
 Nebraska went 26–6 in the 2022 season, reaching the NCAA tournament regional semifinals.
 Rodriguez made 3.60 digs and a career-high 1.24 assists per set in her junior season.
 She led Nebraska to go 33–2, secure their first Big Ten title in six years, and make the 2023 national title game, where they lost 3–0 to defending champions Texas.
 She made 3.88 digs per set in her senior season as Nebraska went 33–3.
 In her final game, she passed Justine Wong-Orantes's program career digs record (finishing with 1,897) as Nebraska was reverse swept by Penn State in the semifinals of the NCAA tournament.
 Highly decorated throughout her college career, Rodriguez was named three-time first-team All-American (and once second-team All-American), four-time first-team All-Big Ten, two-time Big Ten Defensive Player of the Year, and one-time Big Ten Libero of the Year.

 Professional career

-Two days after her last game for Nebraska, Rodriguez signed with LOVB Omaha ahead of LOVB Pro's inaugural 2025 season.
+Two days after her last game for Nebraska, Rodriguez signed with LOVB Nebraska ahead of LOVB Pro's inaugural 2025 season.